sensaura-public/sensaura-public.github.io/_drafts/silabs_competition.md

 back to the [XMC1100](http://www.infineon.com/cms/en/product/microcontroller/32-bit-industrial-microcontroller-based-on-arm-registered-cortex-registered-m/32-bit-xmc1000-industrial-microcontroller-arm-registered-cortex-registered-m0/channel.html?channel=db3a30433c1a8752013c1aa35a6a0029) based board design I was working on prior to the competition.

 In either case entering the competition was well worth it, I'm a few more steps closer to fully functional prototype.
+Be sure to check the [other entries](http://community.silabs.com/t5/forums/filteredbylabelpage/board-id/9/label-name/low%20power%20design%20contest), there are some interesting designs there.